Welcome to the Monkey House: Contents

 The story "Der Arme Dolmetscher" is listed in the book's copyright notice as being included in this collection, but it was ultimately omitted, and does not appear in any edition of Welcome To The Monkey House.
 It does appear in Vonnegut's later collection Bagombo Snuff Box.

 Adaptations in other media

 In 1970, Christopher Sergel adapted the collection of stories into a play, also called Welcome to the Monkey House.
 The play was staged at Carolina Actors Studio Theatre in 2010.
 In 1991, a short-lived television series titled Kurt Vonnegut's Monkey House aired on the United States Showtime channel.
 It was based on Vonnegut's stories and hosted by Vonnegut himself.

-The story "D.P." was adapted for television under the title "Displaced Person" in 1985, meeting with critical success.
+"Who Am I This Time?" was made into a 53-minute television movie in 1982 starring Christopher Walken and Susan Sarandon and directed by Jonathan Demme.

+The story "D.P." has been adapted to screen twice.
+Vonnegut co-wrote the first adaptation, "Auf Wiedersehen", which aired on October 5, 1958, as part of the Ronald Reagan-hosted television anthology series General Electric Theater.
+The episode starred Sammy Davis Jr. The second adaptation, "Displaced Person", aired on May 6, 1985, as part of the television anthology series American Playhouse, meeting with critical success.
+The episode was directed by Alan Bridges and starred Stan Shaw, and won an Emmy for "Outstanding Children's program" for its producers, including Barry Levinson.

+"Deer in the Works" was made into a 25-minute short film in 1980 by Barr Films.
+It starred Dennis Dugan as David Potter as well as a cast that included Richard Kline, Gordon Jump, Bob Basso and Bill Walker.
+It was written by Brent Maddock and S. S. Wilson and directed by Ron Underwood.